 High-quality testimonials show your business’s value, inspire trust, and give your business authority.
 But gathering testimonials that sound sincere while also highlighting your businesses can be tough.
-The right testimonial questions can shape the narrative, and tell the customer’s story as well as your own.
-Use these 21 testimonial questions to help you and your customers create powerful testimonials for your business.
+The right testimonial questions can shape the narrative and tell the customer’s story as well as your own.
+Use these 26 testimonial questions to help you and your customers create powerful testimonials for your business.

 Testimonial Questions for Emails

-Testimonial request emails are a great way to reach out to a large pool of customers fast.
-You can automate testimonial request emails to save time, while still reaching all of your happy customers.
-By including the link to your testimonial collection page, like one set up through Boast, your customers can submit text or even video testimonials directly.
+Testimonial request emails are a great way to quickly reach out to a large pool of customers.
+You can automate testimonial request emails to save time while still reaching all of your happy customers.
+Your customers can submit text, photo, or video testimonials directly through a link to your testimonial collection page, similar to the one set up through Boast below.
 This removes the production stage, so you don’t need expensive cameras, videographers, lighting, or other equipment for an impactful testimonial.

 1. When did you first discover (product/service/business)?

-This question helps to reinforce the authenticity of the testimonial, and introduce viewers to the story.
-Your customer can start their testimonial with how they learned about your product or service, and this can create a natural segue into a conversation about competitors or switching.
+This question helps to reinforce the authenticity of the testimonial and introduce viewers to the story.
+Your customer can start their testimonial with how they learned about your product or service which can create a natural segue into a conversation about competitors or switching.

 2. What was the problem you were hoping to solve?

 This is one of the most important testimonial questions you can ask.
-When customers describe the problem they were having, other potential customers are likely to relate to this story.
-This testimonial question shows what your product or service accomplishes, and how it can make your customers’ life easier.
+When customers describe the problem they were experiencing, other potential customers are likely to relate to this story.
+This testimonial question shows what your product or service accomplishes and how it can make your customers’ lives easier.

 3. What was your experience like using (product/service/business)?

-This question may be similar to the previous, however asking about specific changes can help.
-You might ask about time or effort the customer saved, leads or sales generated, how team cooperation improved, or other impacts that your product or service is designed for.
+This question may be similar to the previous, however, asking about specific changes can help.
+You might ask about time or effort the customer saved, leads or sales generated, how team cooperation improved, or other impacts for which your product or service is designed to help with.

-5. During your experience, what was the thing you enjoyed the most or benefitted the most from?
+5. During your experience with (product/service), what was the thing you enjoyed or benefitted the most?

-For this testimonial question, you might ask about your customers’ favorite feature, and why it is their favorite.
+For this testimonial question, you might ask about your customers’ favorite feature and why it is their favorite.
 This will help to pinpoint specific features your product/service offers.
 It will also highlight what your customers like best about your product/service.

-6. What would you say to others considering (product/service/business)?
+6. What would you tell someone who’s considering our (product/service/business)?

 With this question, your interviewee can speak directly to potential customers.
 People want honesty and they want to hear it from your previous customers.
 This will be far more impactful than messages directly from the business itself.
-Encourage your customer to mention something specific that they wished they had changed or known, and why.
+In fact, 72% of consumers say positive testimonials and reviews increase their trust in a business.

-Often, testimonial interviews will jog a customers’ mind as they go on.
-This question allows a customer to bring up any particular experiences of benefits they might not have remembered previously.
+Often, testimonial interviews will jog customers’ minds as they go on.
+This question allows a customer to bring up any particular experiences or benefits they might not have remembered previously.

 In-Person Testimonial Questions

-If you choose a long interview, here are some testimonial questions you might use that will keep the testimonial conversational, while also describing to other customers how they might benefit from your business.
-Keep in mind that you may want to skip some of these questions, depending on the direction of the interview.
-Some questions you might already know the answer to, but it’s a good idea to repeat them to capture in the testimonial.
+If you choose a long interview, here are some testimonial questions you might use that will keep it conversational while also describing to other customers how they might benefit from your business.
+You might already know the answer to some of the questions, but it’s a good idea to repeat them to capture in the testimonial.
 Feel free to only ask the questions you need depending on the direction of your interview.

-8. Tell us about the problem or difficulties you were having that made you want to seek out (product/service).
+10. Tell us about the problem or difficulties you had that made you seek out (product/service).

-If a customer came to you with a notable problem—their existing service was too expensive, their original product was difficult to use, or a business problem was disrupting their productivity—this is a great way to frame the interview.
-You can easily present your business as a solution-provider, while showing prospective customers exactly what you do and how your business works.
+If a customer came to you with a significant problem—their existing service was too expensive, their original product was difficult to use, or a business problem was disrupting their productivity—this is a great way to frame the interview.
+You can easily present your business as a solution-provider while showing prospective customers exactly what you do and how your business works.

 If your customer isn’t sure, ask about the time or energy they previously spent solving this problem.
 Or, the problem might be financially focused, incurring high costs or creating sporadic expenses that were difficult to predict.

-11. What features, benefits or advantages first drew you to us?
+13. What features, benefits, or advantages first drew you to us?

-If your customer switched from a competing business, this question will be particularly important.
-It’s not necessary to mention the name of the competitor they used to use.
-Focus on your business’s benefits and advantages your customer enjoys.
+If your customer switched from a competing business, this question would be crucial to include.
+It’s not necessary to mention the competitor’s name or product/service they were using previously.
+Instead, focus on your business’s benefits and advantages your customer enjoys.

-The customers giving in-depth testimonials are more likely to work with your business for a longer time period.
-If your customer has been with you for a number of years, this will help to show potential new customers that your business forges long-lasting relationships.
+The customers giving in-depth testimonials are more likely to work with your business for a longer period of time.
+If your customer has been with you for many years, this will help show potential new customers that your business forges long-lasting relationships.